msirghi/interview-task/README.md

 # Interview task #
-Java application that consumes a .CSV file, parse the data and insert to database.
+Java application that consumes a .CSV file, parses the data and inserts to database.

 ## Requirements ###
 * Java 8